 Ben Ross photographed the timeless Marilyn Monroe several times.
 Out of all the photoshoots they did together, there is a set where Monroe is adorned in striped trousers and a black turtleneck.
 All of these photos show who Marilyn was.
 She was glamorous, yet appeared to be the girl next door.
 Men wanted her and women wanted to be her.
 Not much has changed if we’re being honest.

 When most people think of Marliyn Monroe, the famous photo from a movie set of her holding her dress down on top of the subway grate comes to mind.
 While that wasn’t necessarily a photoshoot, we feel like it deserves an honorable mention.
-Believe it or not, that was actually staged.
-It was thought that it would get her press, and some people believe that she set this up in a way to get people talking, and oh, how it worked!
+The image itself was staged.
+It was thought that it would get her press, and some people believe that she set this up in a way to get people talking, and, of course, it worked.
 She was even quoted saying, “Isn’t that delicious?” as it was happening.

 The Power of the White Shirt, by Peter Lindbergh

 Last but not least, Peter Lindergh had a photoshoot in the late 1980s that featured six famous supermodels.
-This included Estelle Lefébure, Karen Alexander, Tatjana Patitz, Linda Evangelista, Rachel Williams, and Christy Turlington.
+The six were Estelle Lefébure, Karen Alexander, Tatjana Patitz, Linda Evangelista, Rachel Williams, and Christy Turlington.
 All six women were wearing, you guessed it, a white shirt.
 There are several things that make this photo iconic.
-For starters, all the women are wearing men’s dress shirts.
+For starters, all the women wore men’s dress shirts.

-While this may not seem like a big deal now, gender was a lot less fluid in the 1980s.
+While this may not seem like a big deal now, gender constraints were much more prevalent in the eighties.
 You may also notice that the women don’t have makeup on and their hair isn’t professionally styled.
 According to Peter Lindbergh, nothing in the final photograph was retouched.
 This shows how beautiful people are without any of the expensive clothing, jewelry, and layers of Photoshop.
 Unfortunately, The Power of the White Shirt was turned down for publication, but now remains one of the top 10 most iconic photoshoots to ever exist.